Frequently asked questions

 Can students begin their LL.M. studies in the Spring Semester or during summer school?

-- No. Georgia Law offers only a full-time, academic-year curriculum.
+- No. The University of Georgia School of Law offers only a full-time curriculum.

 How many students are in a typical LL.M. class?

-- In a typical academic year, the LL.M. class will include between 15 and 25 students.
-This size fosters LL.M.s students’ interactions with Georgia Law faculty and with J.D. students.
+- The LL.M. class typically is between 15 and 25 students – a size that fosters LL.M. students’ interactions with University of Georgia School of Law faculty and with J.D. students.

 How can I pay my tuition and fees?

 - You may pay your tuition and fees by a variety of methods; for more information visit the University of Georgia Bursar & Treasury Services.

 - After you have received an offer of admission to University of Georgia School of Law LL.M. studies and provided the required proof of finances, Immigration Services in the Office of Global Engagement will issue you an I-20 form.
 Please note that this process may take 3 to 4 weeks.

 How do I obtain a visa to study in the United States?

 - After you have received an offer of admission to the University of Georgia School of Law LL.M. degree, you will receive an email from Immigration Services in the Office of Global Engagement with instructions on how to apply for an international student visa.